ArduPilot/ardupilot_wiki/common/source/docs/common-wiki_editing_guide.rst

 We've made that very easy - all you need for access is a `Github account <https://github.com/join>`__.

-This provides everything you need to help the wiki grow!wiki-editing-guide:
+This provides everything you need to help the wiki grow.

 Wiki Infrastructure
 ===================